 The playback of Media Assets depends on the machine and video board configuration.
-There are two Media Asset playback methods:
+There are three Media Asset playback methods:

 Media Assets are applied to a Scene either as DVE or as a Texture.

 Video clips transferred from Viz One can be played if the clip’s container and codec combination is supported by the currently installed video card and the corresponding clip player (Matrox clip player for Matrox video card, DirectShow player for all other boards).

 Note: Please refer to the Viz Engine Administrator Guide for supported video boards.

 IMPORTANT!
-The most basic rule for working with Viz Engine is to always have a valid genlock attached to the video board, no matter which board is installed.
-Without the correct genlock setup there is no guarantee that the Engine functions correctly (see Viz Configuration > Video Output in the Viz Engine Administrator Guide).
+The most basic rule for working with the video version of Viz Engine is to always have a valid genlock attached to the video board, no matter which board is installed.
+Without the correct genlock setup there is no guarantee that the Engine functions correctly (see Video Output in Viz Configuration (see the Viz Engine Administrator Guide)).